-Skiing Aspen, CO: Travel Tips for Your Colorado Vacation
+Skiing Aspen: Travel Tips for Your Colorado Vacation

 Skiing Aspen offers vacationers access to four mountains in Colorado.
 The Aspen-Snowmass area is home to Aspen Mountain, Snowmass Mountain, Aspen Highlands and Buttermilk Mountain.
 Each offers their own terrain and activities for skiers and snowboarders of all ages.
-When it’s time to plan your Aspen vacation, there is some important information to know and ways to save money.
-Read more for our skiing Aspen travel tips:
+When it’s time to plan an Aspen ski vacation, there is some important information to know and ways to save money.
+Read more for some skiing Aspen travel tips.

 Book Equipment Rentals

 Several companies offer equipment rentals for the ultimate Aspen skiing experience.
-One of the largest is Four Mountain Sports, which has nine locations through the Aspen-Snowmass area.
+One of the largest is Four Mountain Sports, which has nine locations throughout Aspen-Snowmass.
 All ski packages include skis, boots, and poles, and snowboard packages include board, boots and bindings.
-Helmets and safety equipment must be purchased separately, but those who plan in advance also receive discounts.
+Helmets and safety equipment must be purchased separately, but those who plan in advance receive discounts.

-Aspen is located about 220 miles from the Denver International Airport, but the city also has its own airport that offers direct flights from United, Delta and American Airlines.
-The Aspen/Pitkin County Airport provides hundreds of one-stop connections from and to Denver, Chicago, San Francisco, Los Angeles, Dallas, Atlanta and more.
+Aspen is located about 220 miles from Denver International Airport, but the city also has its own airport that offers direct flights from United, Delta and American Airlines.
+The Aspen/Pitkin County Airport provides hundreds of one-stop connections from and to Denver, Chicago, San Francisco, Los Angeles, Dallas, Atlanta and other cities.

-Once in the Aspen area, visitors can get around town via bicycles, shuttles and walking on the city’s pedestrian-friendly streets.
+Once in Aspen, visitors can get around town via bicycles, shuttles and walking on pedestrian-friendly streets.
 The Roaring Fork Transit Authority (aka Rafta to locals) provides public bus transportation throughout the four mountains.

 Take a Ski Lesson

-Learn about the Aspen-Snowmass area in a new way when you take a mountain tour.
+Learn about Aspen-Snowmass in a new way when on an Aspen sightseeing tour.
 Early birds will want to reserve a spot for First Tracks, an early morning first run on the freshly groomed snow.

-The Aces Ski Tour is open to all guests older than 7 years old, and lift tickets and gear are required.
-This free tour caters to intermediate skiers who also want to learn about the alpine environment, winter habitats, wildlife and more.
-Aces (Naturalist from Aspen Center for Environmental Studies) also offers two-hour guided snowshoe tours that explore Rocky Mountain winter ecology, animals and more.
+Aces Ski Tour is open to guests older than 7 years old, and lift tickets and gear are required.
+This free tour caters to intermediate skiers who want to learn about the alpine environment, winter habitats and wildlife.
+ACES (Naturalist from Aspen Center for Environmental Studies) also offers two-hour guided snowshoe tours that explore Rocky Mountain winter ecology and animals.
 These tours cost around $45-$65 per person.

 Try Other Winter Activities

 Guests not into skiing Aspen have plenty of other outdoor activities to enjoy.
-Every Friday during peak winter season, visitors can join in the fun during Ullr nights, a nighttime party that honors the Norse God of Snow.
+Every Friday during peak winter season, visitors can join Ullr nights, a nighttime party that honors the Norse God of Snow.
 Just take a gondola ride to Elk Camp for tubing, ice skating, snowbiking, live music, and s’mores and hot chocolate by the bonfire.

-Younger kids will have fun with interactive exhibits at the Treehouse Kids Adventure Center and The Hideout.
+Younger kids have fun with interactive exhibits at Treehouse Kids Adventure Center and The Hideout.
 For a family dinner paired with adventure, try a Snowcat dinner ride for a meal on the mountain.
-Guests will also find affordable yoga classes and one of the best apres ski scenes in North America, according to Conde Naste Traveler.
+Guests will also find affordable yoga classes and one of the best apres ski scenes in North America, according to Conde Nast Traveler.